ci-lab-cz/streamd/README.md

                         your own simulation not created by the tool use --tpr, --cpt, --xtc and --wdir or arguments (--ligand_list_file is optional and required to run md analysis after simulation ) --deffnm preffix for md files
-                        preffix for the previous md files.
-Use to extend or continue the simulation.
-Required if --wdir_to_continue is used.
-Files deffnm.tpr, deffnm.cpt, deffnm.xtc will be used from --wdir_to_continue directories --tpr FILENAME        tpr file from the previous MD simulation --cpt FILENAME        cpt file from previous simulation --xtc FILENAME        xtc file from previous simulation
+                        Used to run, extend or continue the simulation.
+                        If --wdir_to_continue is used files as deffnm.tpr, deffnm.cpt, deffnm.xtc will be searched from --wdir_to_continue directories
+  --tpr FILENAME        tpr file from the previous MD simulation --cpt FILENAME        cpt file from previous simulation --xtc FILENAME        xtc file from previous simulation